A Catholic School

 THE CATHOLIC TRADITION OF ST JOAN'S

-Since March 2004, St Joan of Arc have held many fund raising events with the aim of supporting Udayan, and of spreading awareness in the local community about the work it carries out for the children of leprosy sufferers in Calcutta, India.
+Since March 2004, St Joan of Arc have held many fundraising events with the aim of supporting Udayan, and of spreading awareness in the local community about the work it carries out for the children of leprosy sufferers in Calcutta, India and 20 years later the partnership between St Joan of Arc and Udayan is still going strong.

 In February 2005 a group of Sixth Formers from St Joan’s, along with two members of staff, travelled to Calcutta to visit Udayan and to offer their services to the home.
-Following the success of the first trip visit, another was made two years later.
-On both occasions the itineraries incorporated religious places of significance to the major Faiths in India, and the journeys which took on something of the nature of a pilgrimage were recorded on a daily basis.
+Following the success of the first trip, another seven trips have been to visit Udayan and in February 2024 the school’s ninth trip will be heading out to Calcutta for two weeks to visit Udayan, meet the children and learn more about the work of the charity.
+The itineraries of each of these trips have incorporated religious places of significance to the major faiths in India, and the journeys which took on something of the nature of a pilgrimage were recorded on a daily basis.

-Further information about Udayan and fundraising activities involving Friends of Udayan in the UK can be found on the Friends of Udayan website.
+Further information about Udayan and fundraising activities in the UK can be found on the their website www.CityofJoyAidUK.org.
 Feel free to let others know the site is here so that they too can find out about Udayan and hopefully begin to support it.